mbarker84/css-irl/src/pages/introduction-to-gatsby.md

 ### Deployment

-After you’ve run the build command, Gatsby allows near-instantaneous deployment through Surge.
-Run gatsby deploy, set up a Netlify account and you’re good to go.
-You can then set up Netlify to auto-deploy whenever you push to a repository.
+After you’ve run the build command, Gatsby allows near-instantaneous deployment through [Surge](https://surge.sh/), [Netlify](https://www.netlify.com/) and others.
+I set up my hosting with Netlify – run `gatsby deploy`, set up a Netlify account and you’re good to go.
+You can then configure Netlify to auto-deploy whenever you push to a repository.
 Netlify provides a simpler and more helpful experience than other hosting providers I’ve used, with helpful documentation, taking all the stress away from launching a site!

 ### In conclusion

-I thoroughly recommend giving Gatsby a go if you’re on the fence about trying a static site generator.
+I thoroughly recommend giving Gatsby a go if you’re on the fence about trying a static site generator and want to get a simple site up and running quickly and easily.
 The amount of thought that’s gone into every aspect of the onboarding process and the developer experience is absolutely fantastic.
-And, have just received a shed load of seed money to launch as a startup, it’s only going to get better.
+And, have just received a shed load of seed money to [launch as a startup](https://www.gatsbyjs.org/blog/2018-05-24-launching-new-gatsby-company/), it’s only going to get better.